 Though I didn’t follow Dorie Greenspan’s directions to a “T,” this Crab-Avocado Ravioli was still an elegant and delightful salad!

 I broke out the real Chef’s Mandoline for this project.
-My cheapo Japanese Benriner just didn’t cut it.
+My cheapo Japanese Benringer just didn’t cut it.
 Insert groan.
 The recipe stated to cut through the peel and pit and, apparently, my blade was a little dull.
 Finger sized indentations in the sides of the avocado slices weren’t part of the plan.
 My never used, able to sever fingers, mandoline made its debut and worked smashingly.
 No blood or guts.
 But I stopped after slicing two avocados and cut the third in half and piled on the crab salad.
 My version of Dorie’s Crab-Avocado Ravioli was just as sublime.

 Dorie Greenspan’s Crab Salad Recipe

 Apparently there are many versions of this Crab-Avocado Ravioli dish found in bistros across France, though credit for the original was given to Chef Pascal Barbot of the tony Parisian restaurant, L’Astrance.
 A very similar recipe from Patricia Wells can be seen here .
 Dorie used minced shallots instead of chives, omitted the orange zest (though it sounds like a marvelous addition), and added a tablespoon of chopped cilantro.
 If you’re having some ladies over for lunch, this would be a tres chic entree.
 You might also enjoy this Lobster in Endive Cups and Crabs Cakes with Avocado Aioli.

 - ½ pound of lump crab meat, free of shells

 - 1/2 shallot, minced, rinsed and patted dry

 - 2 tablespoons of almond oil

 - 1 tablespoon minced fresh cilantro